Morley Memorial Primary School

 All of our classrooms are inclusion-friendly: we aim to teach in a way that will support children with additional needs including tendencies towards dyslexia, dyspraxia, ASD, ADHD and EAL.
 As part of our approach we use the Morley Memorial Primary Inclusion Essentials These inclusion essentials are:

-• giving consideration to and the reduction of literacy barriers
+- Consideration and reduction of literacy barriers

-• the use of clear instructions; with pictorial support as appropriate
+- Use of clear instructions; with pictorial support as appropriate

-• ensuring access to explicit teaching of key words for meaning and word banks for spelling
+- Ensuring access to explicit teaching of key words for meaning and word banks for spelling

-• giving consideration to seating and groupings
+- Consideration to seating and groupings

-In addition, please refer to ‘Morley’s Approach to Dyslexia’, , Cambridgeshire’s Dyslexia Guidance February (2019) and Cambridgeshire’s Autism Guidance (April 2021)
+In addition, please refer to ‘Morley’s Approach to Dyslexia’, Cambridgeshire’s Dyslexia Guidance February (2019) and Cambridgeshire’s Autism Guidance (April 2021)

-• Universal provision through the PSHE programme and Mindfulness In Schools programme
+- Universal provision through the PSHE programme

-• Targeted group and 1:1 support for specific pupils as part of the APDR process, such as the Time to Talk social skills group games
+- Targeted group and 1:1 support for specific pupils as part of the APDR process, such as the Time to Talk social skills group games

-• Signposting for parents
+- Signposting for parents

-Behaviour is not classified as a SEN but may be an expression of other needs.
 If a child shows consistent unwanted behaviours, the class teacher will assess the child’s needs, taking into account family circumstances and the child’s known history of experiences.
-If the child’s behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we complete an EHA with the family and support the child through that process.
-If parents and school are concerned that the child may have mental health needs, which cannot be managed at school level, we encourage parents to ask their GP for a referral to CAMHS.
-We also make use of external resources such as YOUnited and Emotional Wellbeing Practitioners who offer support to parents/carers and children.
+If the child’s behaviour is felt to be a response to trauma or to home-based experiences (e.g. bereavement, parental separation) we may complete an EHA with the family and support the child through that process.
+If parents and school are concerned that the child may have mental health needs, which cannot be managed at school level, we encourage parents to ask their GP to request a YOUnited (CAMHS) referral. .
+We make use of external resources such as the Emotional Wellbeing Practitioners and Nessie.

 The school has a zero-tolerance approach to bullying, especially towards children with SEND and disabilities.